-Born February 24th, 1955, and passing away way too early on October 5th, 2011, Steve Jobs was co-founder, chairman, and CEO of Apple Inc. His impact on the technology industry, entertainment, advertising and pop culture was vast, and he leaves behind an empire that is changing the way we all live and work.
+Steve Jobs (February 24, 1955-October 5, 2011) was a co-founder, chairman, and CEO of Apple Inc. His impact on the technology industry, entertainment, advertising, and pop culture was significant and he left behind an empire that changed how people interact with technology.

 The Beginning of Apple

-In 1985, after a long and drawn-out fight with the Apple board, Steve Jobs "left" the company that he helped create.
-Some say he was pushed or ousted, others say he left simply to pursue other projects.
-That being said, his next move was NeXT, a tech company he founded that specialized in higher education and business.
+In 1985, after a long and drawn-out fight with the Apple board, Jobs departed the company that he helped create.
+Some say he was pushed or ousted; others say he left simply to pursue other projects.
+Whatever the case, his next move was NeXT, a tech company he founded that specialized in higher education and business.

-One year later, in 1986, Steve Jobs took a major interest in a small division of Lucasfilm Ltd. Focused on the development of computer-generated graphics for animated movies, the company now known as Pixar was acquired by Jobs.
+In 1986, Jobs took a major interest in a small division of Lucasfilm Ltd. Focused on the development of computer-generated graphics for animated movies, Jobs acquired the company now known as Pixar.

-When Jobs came on board in 1996, Apple was still very much a niche computer platform.
-Windows-based PCs were owned by the vast majority of consumers, with the higher-priced Apple computers mainly being used by the creative industries, including advertising, design and motion pictures.
+When Jobs returned in 1996, Apple was still a niche computer platform.
+The vast majority of consumers owned less expensive Windows-based PCs, with the higher-priced Apple computers mainly being used in the creative industries, including advertising, design and motion pictures.

 However, that all changed when the iPod came along in November of 2001.
-Out of nowhere, Apple was suddenly on everyone's lips.
-The idea that thousands of songs could be stored digitally on one small device much smaller than any Walkman or CD player was mind-blowing.
-Steve Jobs had spearheaded a product that literally changed the way music was played and shared.
+The device, which allowed thousands of songs to be stored digitally on one small device much smaller than any Walkman or CD player, changed the way music was played and shared.

 In 2010, after many variations of the iPhone, the iPad was launched to an initially mediocre reception.
 People and focus groups didn't see the need for it, but Steve Jobs knew it was going to have a big impact.
 And it did.
 By March of 2011, over 15 million iPads were on the market.

-The health of Steve Jobs had been in question since around 2006 when his gaunt, frail appearance and lackluster delivery were the focus of his WWDC keynote address.
-In actuality, Jobs had announced his condition (pancreatic cancer) to his staff in mid-2004.
-Between 2003 and his death in August 2011, Jobs underwent many procedures and therapies to try and beat the cancer, but it was too aggressive.
-He stepped down as CEO of Apple on August 24 th, 2011, and died just a few weeks later on September 11th (the 10th anniversary of the attack on the Twin Towers).
+Between 2003 and his death in August 2011, Jobs underwent many procedures and therapies to try and beat cancer, but the disease was too aggressive.
+He stepped down as CEO of Apple on August 24, 2011, and died just a few weeks later.